-Customer engagement is an umbrella term which encompasses a wide range of different ideas.
-The key concept, however, is the creation and maintenance of a quality relationship between your customer and your brand.
-Companies present their brand, products, site, etc. to potential patrons who then choose to interact with the company — it is a mutual exchange between the two parties, ideally to the benefit of both.
+Customer engagement is an umbrella term describing the creation and maintenance of a relationship between customers and brands.
+Companies present products or services to potential buyers who then choose to interact with the company.

-Successful customer engagement additionally encourages a sense of reciprocity between customer and company.
+Successful customer engagement encourages a sense of reciprocity between customer and company.
 That is, that the customer derives value from their relationship with your business to essentially the same degree that you do.
-But while the value to you is that of financial gain, brand recognition and consumer loyalty, the value for the customer is product, service, and experiences which they trust and enjoy.
+While the value provided to brands comes in the forms of financial gain, brand recognition and consumer loyalty, the value for the customer comes in the form of product, service, and experiences which they trust and enjoy.

 The end goal of customer engagement is a relationship with your customer which transcends the transactional.
 And this requires more than just a great product, clever marketing, and smooth customer service.
 Contemporary brands and retailers must actively participate in every aspect of interaction with their customers if they are to create a happy and long lasting rapport.
 (For ideas on how to make this happen, check out our other article — Creating Customer Loyalty.)

-- Find touchpoints.
-‘Touchpoint’ is a term defining landmarks throughout a customer journey via which the consumer has specific interactions with your brand.
-Touchpoints can include customer service contact lines, blog posts and other web content, social media marketing posts, your online store, and countless others.
+‘Touchpoint’ is a term defining landmarks throughout a customer journey during which the consumer has specific interactions with your brand.
+There are many touchpoints to leverage, including customer service contact lines, blog posts and other web content, social media marketing posts, and your online store.
 At each of these touchpoints, your business has an opportunity to shape the customer experience and create better engagement.
 Every touchpoint should be identified, leveraged to your advantage.

-- Set the tone.
-Every interaction at each touchpoint should authentically represent your brand, as well as cater to the needs and emotions of your customer at said touchpoint.
-And it will also shift depending on the goal of each interaction: your twitter-based marketing campaign, for example, might express a different sentiment than say, your customer service line, however both will serve as a point of communication between yourself and the customer.
-Whatever the situation, whatever you say, it must be said with the same voice, backed by the same values.
+Every customer interaction at each touchpoint should authentically represent your brand, while catering to the needs and emotions of your customer at that touchpoint.
+Your tone will also shift depending on the goal of each interaction.
+For example, a Twitter-based marketing campaign, for example, might express a different sentiment than say, your customer service line, however, both will serve as a point of communication between yourself and the customer.
+Whatever the situation, it must be said with the same voice, backed by the same values.
 This can help foster a sense of trust in the customer and encourage them to return to your brand.

-- Maintain customer relationships through trying world events.
+- Maintain relationships through an ever-changing global landscape